(Last Updated on : 12/06/2017)

-Contemporary Indian Sculptors are vocal about the Indian identity and the modus operandi owing to the visual art zone.
+Contemporary Indian Sculptors are choral about the Indian identity.
 Contemporary Indian Sculptors have added weights and volumes of work to the domain of Contemporary Indian Sculpture

 in his youth he became affiliated with the Communist Party of India

 , his socialist ideologies influenced the early phases of his artistic career.
 It was through the active patronage of the Communist Party that he gained entrance to the Government Arts College in Kolkata

 .
 One of his largest sculptures, Mother and Child was dedicated to the sufferings of the people of Vietnam.

 : Dhruva Mistry